-1 ARTICLE 2 EXEMPTIONS FROM REGISTRATION OF SECURITIES 2 3 4 Proposed Comments 5 Section 201 includes exempt securities and Section 202 includes exempt transactions.
-Both 6 exempt securities and exempt transactions are exempt from the securities registration, notice filing requirement of Section 302, and the filing of sales literature sections of this Act.
-Neither Section 7 201 nor Section 202 provides an exemption from the Act's antifraud provisions in Article 5, nor 8 the broker-dealer, agent, investment adviser, or investment adviser registration requirements in 9 10 Article 4.
-11 12 A Section 201 exempt security retains its exemption when initially issued and in subsequent 13 trading.
-14 15 A Section 202 transaction exemption must be established before each transaction.
-16 17 Neither the exempt security nor the transaction exemptions are meant to be mutually exclusive.
-A security or transaction may qualify for two or more of these exemptions.
-18 19 20 Article 2 is not available to any security, transaction, or offer that, although in technical compliance with a specific section in Article 2, is part of an unlawful plan or scheme to evade the 21 22 registration provisions of Article 3.
+EXEMPTIONS FROM REGISTRATION OF SECURITIES

+Section 201 includes exempt securities and Section 202 includes exempt transactions.
+Both exempt securities and exempt transactions are exempt from the securities registration, notice filing requirement of Section 302, and the filing of sales literature Section 504 of this Act.
+Neither Section 201 nor Section 202 provides an exemption from the Act's antifraud provisions in Article 5, nor the broker-dealer, agent, investment adviser, or investment adviser registration requirements in Article 4.

+A Section 201 exempt security retains its exemption when initially issued and in subsequent trading.

+A Section 202 transaction exemption must be established for each transaction.

+Neither the exempt security nor the transaction exemptions are meant to be mutually exclusive.
+A security or transaction may qualify for two or more exemptions.

+Article 2 is not available to any security, transaction, or offer that, although in technical compliance with a specific section in Article 2, is part of an unlawful plan or scheme to evade the registration provisions of Article 3.
 In such cases registration is required.
 Cf. Prelim.
-Note 6 to 23 Regulation D adopted under the Securities Act of 1933.
-24 25 26 27 SECTION 201.
+Note 6 to Regulation D adopted under the Securities Act of 1933.

+SECTION 201.
 EXEMPT SECURITIES.
-The following securities are exempt from the 28 requirements of Sections 301 through 306 and 504: (1) [United States government and municipal securities.]
-A security, including a revenue 29 30 obligation or a separate security as defined in Rule 131 adopted under the Securities Act of 1933, 31 issued, insured, or guaranteed by the United States; by a State; by a political subdivision of a 32 State; by a public authority, agency, or instrumentality of one or more states; by a political subdivision of one or more states; or by a person controlled or supervised by and acting as an
+The following securities are exempt from the requirements of Sections 301 through 306 and 504:

+(1) a security, including a revenue obligation or a separate security as defined in Rule 131 (17 C.F.R.
+230.131) adopted under the Securities Act of 1933, issued, insured, or guaranteed by the United States; by a State; by a political subdivision of a State; by a public authority, agency, or instrumentality of one or more States; by a political subdivision of one or more States; or by a person controlled or supervised by and acting as an instrumentality of the United States under authority granted by the Congress; or a certificate of deposit for any of the foregoing;